mortenivar/Jed-modes/README.aspell.txt

 The completion file will be loaded automatically based on the Aspell dictionary you use.

-You load it from a mode hook by setting the variable, thusly
+You load it from a mode hook by first setting this variable in your ~/.jedrc:

-    Aspell_Use_Tabcompletion = 1;
+    variable Aspell_Use_Tabcompletion;

 E.g. if you use Jed's mailedit.sl extension to edit your emails, then in your ~/.jedrc do